nadavhen/NadavFinalProject/documentation.md

 Constructor method to initialize a Primer object with its sequence and calculate its properties.
 - **Inputs**:
   - `sequence` (str): The nucleotide sequence of the primer.
-- **Actions**: Calculates the primer's length, GC content, melting temperature, secondary structure, and free energy upon instantiation.
+- **Actions**: Calculates the primer's length, GC content, melting temperature, secondary structure, and free energy upon initialization.

 #### `__str__(self)`
 Returns a string representation of the Primer object, including its sequence and calculated properties.